Modern triangle geometry: The Simson line

-For any point P on the circumcircle of triangle ABC, the feet of perpendiculars from P to the sides of triangle ABC are collinear and the line of collinearity is the well-known Simson line of P.
+For any point P on the circumcircle of triangle △ABC, the feet of perpendiculars from P to the sides of △ABC are collinear and the line of collinearity is the well-known Simson line of P.

 Pedal and antipedal triangles

-Given a point P, let the feet of perpendiculars from P to the sides of the triangle ABC be D, E, F. The triangle DEF is called the pedal triangle of P. The antipedal triangle of P is the triangle formed by the lines through A, B, C perpendicular to PA, PB, PC respectively.
+Given a point P, let the feet of perpendiculars from P to the sides of the triangle △ABC be D, E, F. The triangle △DEF is called the pedal triangle of P. The antipedal triangle of P is the triangle formed by the lines through A, B, C perpendicular to PA, PB, PC respectively.
 Two points P and Q are called counter points if the pedal triangle of P is homothetic to the antipedal triangle of Q and the pedal triangle of Q is homothetic to the antipedal triangle of P.

 The orthopole

-Given any line l, let P, Q, R be the feet of perpendiculars from the vertices A, B, C of triangle ABC to l.
-The lines through P. Q, R perpendicular respectively to the sides BC, CA, AB are concurrent and the point of concurrence is the orthopole of the line l with respect to the triangle ABC.
+Given any line l, let P, Q, R be the feet of perpendiculars from the vertices A, B, C of triangle △ABC to l.
+The lines through P, Q, R perpendicular respectively to the sides BC, CA, AB are concurrent and the point of concurrence is the orthopole of the line l with respect to the △ABC.
 In modern triangle geometry, there is a large body of literature dealing with properties of orthopoles.